Showing posts with label Brave New World. Show all posts

 It's Friday now.
 It was a week.
 No adjective will really cover it so I'll just call it a week.

 I'm at Catholic University now, in the Raymond DuFour Athletic Center, watching Marymount vs. Catholic University.
 Marymount barely lost this meet last year in large part because their top fly swimmer had COVID and so the medley relay came in second.
 A relay is worth a lot of points.
 I got here just in time to see the relay win.
 The rest of the meet will be back and forth.
 These are pretty well matched teams.
 Meanwhile I need to run out of here as soon as my son's last event ends.
-A lot going on at work.
-A lot going on everywhere.
+There's a lot going on at work..
+There's a lot going on everywhere.

 Marymount lost to Catholic, although the men’s meet was very close.
 Spring sports will have to step up if we’re going to take back the Pope’s Cup.
 IYKYK.
 I was only there for about 90 minutes - I arrived just in time for the medley relay, and left just after the men’s 100 breaststroke, which my son won by .02.
 It was his second best time and at the end of this season, he will occupy 3 of the top ten 100 breast spots in the program record book.